avsm/mirage-duniverse/ocaml_modules/lwt/README.md

 Even apparently simple questions often end up educating other users, not to mention enlightening the maintainers!

-Subscribe to the [announcements issue][announcements] to get news about Lwt releases.
-It is less noisy than watching the whole repository.
-Announcements are also made in [/r/ocaml][reddit], and on [discuss.ocaml.org][discourse].
+Release announcements are made in [/r/ocaml][reddit], and on [discuss.ocaml.org][discourse].
+Watching the repo for "Releases only" is also an option.

 [gitter]: https://gitter.im/ocaml-lwt/Lobby
 [irc]:    http://webchat.freenode.net/?channels=#ocaml